 Where To Turn When WooCommerce Drops Your High Risk Merchant AccountWhen an aggregate high risk merchant account, like WooCommerce, kicks you off their platform or freezes your account, it can be confusing as to what to do next.

 The merchant is not sharing a high risk merchant account with several other businesses.
-Very much unlike an aggregate high risk merchant account like one with WooCommerce who uses one merchant account for an entire portfolio.
+Unlike an aggregate high risk merchant account such as WooCommerce, who uses one merchant account for an entire portfolio.

-Aggregate Merchant AccountsA business has far less control with an aggregate high risk merchant account with WooCommerce than they do with a dedicated high risk merchant account.
+Aggregate Merchant AccountsA business has far less control with aggregate high risk merchant accounts than they do with a dedicated high risk merchant account.
 With a dedicated high risk merchant account, transactions between the merchant and the customer are deposited directly into the business bank account.

-Unlike with WooCommerce, a high risk merchant account payment processing company like this is incredibly difficult to find.
-That said, here at PayKings, we are the High Risk Merchant Account Payment Processing Company that meets those exact specifications.
+Unlike with WooCommerce, a trusted and reliable high risk merchant account payment processing company can be difficult to find.
+That said, here at PayKings, we are the high risk merchant account company that meets those exact specifications.